Back

 process9

-10. Rearrange actions:
+10. Readjust actions:

 readjust actions

-• Duplicate actions in each group are clearly marked as duplicates by color
+• Duplicate actions in each group are clearly marked as duplicates by color.

-Organize the descriptions of actions in the group
+Description of actions within the group

 process10